tuanlamit/python-netmiko-script-2/README.md

 ```
 Note:

-x.x.x.x is the IP address of the terminal server and 20xx is the line number defined by the router that is used to access the switch's console port.
+x.x.x.x is the IP address of the terminal server and 20xx is the line number defined by the router, which provides access to the switches.

 line number could be 20xx, 40xx, or 60xx, but preferrably 20xx for normal use.

 Below is the physical lab topology: